I'm currently a PhD student in Robotics and Autonomous Systems at the University of Edinburgh within the Institute of Perception, Action and Behavior.

-My interests include Reinforcement Learning, Control Theory and Optimization and specifically applying them to real-world problems, like robotics.
-I am also a part of the MEMMO project (http://memmo-project.eu).
+My interests include Machine Larning, Control Theory and Optimization and specifically applying them directly to hardware.
+I am also affiliated with the MEMMO project (http://memmo-project.eu).

 I did my undergrad at Edinburgh doing Computer Science and Electronics with a major focus on Machine Learning in the final two years.
 My bachelor's thesis was in Approximate Bayesian Computation under Dr. Michael Gutmann.